Cleveland Cavaliers: Why Tyson Chandler Is The Missing Defensive Piece [Opinion]

 — First Things First (@FTFonFS1) November 7, 2017

-Monroe might be a bigger name and well, we know the Cavs are about the names on the jersey’s, however, this is the one time where they should think the best team fit instead of individual fit.
+Monroe might be a bigger name and well, we know the Cavs are about the names on the jersey’s, however, this is the one time where they should think about the best team fit instead of individual fit.
 To win a championship, defense must be the name of the game.
-Imagine if Thompson played any during last year’s NBA Finals.
 The Golden State Warriors are so explosive on the offensive end they asked Klay Thompson to sacrifice his game to defend the Cavs shooters.

 The Cleveland Cavaliers will continue to struggle until they address their glaring issue.
 LeBron can score 50+ points every other game and the Cavs will still be middle of the pack in the East.
 The offense is not a problem, however, it’s hard to win when your rim protectors are Love, Thompson, Channing Frye, and Jeff Green.